All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ro's medical team consists of licensed physicians who specialize in telehealth and weight management.
 Their doctors are available for consultations through the platform's messaging system and conduct quarterly check-ins to review progress and adjust dosing.
 The initial consultation is typically conducted via questionnaire and medical history review, with video consultations available when needed.

 Ro physicians focus primarily on medication management, side effect monitoring, and safety assessments.
-They're qualified to prescribe GLP-1 medications and provide basic guidance on diet and exercise, but they don't offer comprehensive lifestyle counseling or behavioral interventions.
+They're qualified to prescribe GLP-1 medications and provide basic guidance on diet and exercise, but they don't offer thorough lifestyle counseling or behavioral interventions.

-Calibrate's medical approach is more comprehensive, with board-certified physicians who specialize in obesity medicine and metabolic health.
+Calibrate's medical approach is more thorough, with board-certified physicians who specialize in obesity medicine and metabolic health.
 Their doctors conduct monthly video consultations to review progress, discuss challenges, and coordinate care with other team members.

 Calibrate physicians also coordinate with patients' primary care providers when appropriate and can order additional lab work to monitor metabolic markers like HbA1c, lipid panels, and liver function tests.
 This level of monitoring is particularly valuable for patients with diabetes or other metabolic conditions.

 Both platforms maintain appropriate medical licenses and follow telehealth regulations in all states where they operate.
-However, Calibrate's physicians typically have more specialized training in obesity medicine and weight management compared to Ro's generalist telehealth providers.
+But Calibrate's physicians typically have more specialized training in obesity medicine and weight management compared to Ro's generalist telehealth providers.

 Response times for medical questions differ between platforms.
 Ro typically responds to non-urgent inquiries within 24-48 hours, while Calibrate's team structure allows for faster response times through their care coordinators and nursing staff.